MABelanger/jsconcept/README.md

 From Github and npm, to releasing beta versions, semantic versioning, code coverage, continuous integration, and providing your library with a solid set of unit tests, there are a ton of things to learn.

-This series will guide you through a set of steps to publish a JavaScript open source library.

 #### Advantage & Disaventage of micro library
 <b>Advantage</b>:
 - It is so small so it easy to reason about.